 If you want to get to Isla Saona but don’t want to have the typical Saona Island excursion experience, you can also head to Mano Juan, the only village on the island with roughly 300 inhabitants.
 Time seems to have forgotten this place and you can have a truly local experience far away from every tourist track.
 Due to the long travel time, it is recommended to spend a night here to be able to enjoy this place.

 To book the public or private boat from Bayahibe, it is best to do so via your accommodation in Saona.
-There are only two rustic guesthouses on the island, you can check them out here:
+There are only three rustic guesthouses on the island, you can check the Isla Saona hotels out here:

 – Casa Rural*